Lendvious personal loan marketplace review

-It can save you time instead of individually prequalifying for lenders, and it might even connect you with some that didn’t come up in your research.
+Lendvious can save you time by letting you fill out one online form for multiple lenders, and it might even connect you with some that didn’t come up in your research.
 However, you might not get the most competitive rates if you don’t have strong credit.

 What is Lendvious?